 - Non-strenuous exercises (such as swimming or tai chi)

 - Heat packs or warm towels on trigger points

 For more long-term lifestyle changes you should try and de-stress more often and get more rest.
 Deep breathing can help relax your mind and muscles.
 Getting more rest will allow your body to repair itself, take pressure off your back and bring relief to the trigger points.
 Finally, being more active and regularly exercising will keep your muscles limber and can reduce aching.

 Mood Disorder and Emotional Distress Remedies

-Journaling, mood tracking and symptom tracking are three of the most widely used solutions.
+Journaling, mood tracking, and symptom tracking are three of the most widely used solutions.
 They bring self-awareness to your mental state and prevent emotions or stress from piling up and overwhelming you.
-Below is a guide to help you get started on your journey towards giving these antidotes a try.
+Below is a guide to help you get started on your journey toward giving these antidotes a try.

 A Guide to Journaling, Mood Tracking and Symptom Tracking